tsoenen/qrest/docs/source/configuration.rst

 ======

 This attribute specifies which HTTP request method should be used.
-Commonly used HTTP request methods are GET, POST, PUT and DELETE but at the moment only GET and POST are supported.
+Commonly used HTTP request methods are GET, POST, PUT and DELETE but at the moment only GET, POST and PUT are supported.

 path
 ====